 Overhead image of a wooden cutting board with sliced chicken breast and buffalo sauce.

 If you’re tired of eating plain (and possibly dry) chicken, you need to try a marinade!
-It true – I’m a firm believer that a quick and easy sauce or dressing can completely transform a plain old meal into something special and delicious, without a lot of effort.
-I know homemade marinades can seem a bit intimidating, but this buffalo chicken marinade truly is so easy because it uses ingredients you likely already have in your fridge or pantry and only needs a minimum of 30 minutes to marinade (just like my easy lemon chicken marinade and quick curry chicken marinade).
+It true, I’m a firm believer that a quick and easy sauce can completely transform a plain old meal into something special and delicious, without a lot of effort.

-Plus, who doesn’t love Buffalo chicken?
-This juicy chicken is bursting with a sweet, spicy flavor that will remind you of your favorite take-out buffalo wings, plus it’s packed with protein making it a fantastic quick & easy protein-packed dinner idea.
-Once the chicken breasts or thighs are done marinating, cook them on the grill or oven – this is a great recipe all year round.
+This juicy chicken is bursting with a sweet, spicy flavor that will remind you of your favorite take-out buffalo wings, plus it’s packed with protein making it a fantastic quick & easy high-protein dinner idea.
+Once the chicken breasts or thighs are done marinating, cook them on the grill or oven, making this one a great recipe all year round.
 And if you love Buffalo chicken like I do, check out my buffalo chicken chili, or my slow cooker buffalo chicken, for another delicious meal!

 Jump to Recipe Instructions